Jesus and the Twelve enjoyed many meals together, but none like this one.

 To the Garden of Prayer

-They sang and hymn (How I wish text of that song was included in the record!) and ascended the Mount of Olives toward their accustomed place of rest and prayer.
+They sang a hymn (How I wish text of that song was included in the record!) and ascended the Mount of Olives toward their accustomed place of rest and prayer.
 In route, Jesus tried again to warn them of impending events; they would scatter like frightened sheep when their Shepherd was stricken.
 The men protested at this, Peter leading the way.
 His boast was answered by Jesus with a prophesy of repeated denials before sunrise.

 “Even if I have to die with You, I will not deny You!”